Edward Elgar: Last years

 Although in the 1920s Elgar's music was no longer in fashion, his admirers continued to present his works when possible.
 Reed singles out a performance of the Second Symphony in March 1920 conducted by "a young man almost unknown to the public", Adrian Boult, for bringing "the grandeur and nobility of the work" to a wider public.
 Also in 1920, Landon Ronald presented an all-Elgar concert at the Queen's Hall.
 Alice Elgar wrote with enthusiasm about the reception of the symphony, but this was one of the last times she heard Elgar's music played in public.
 After a short illness, she died of lung cancer on 7 April 1920, at the age of seventy-two.

 Elgar was devastated by the loss of his wife.
 With no public demand for new works, and deprived of Alice's constant support and inspiration, he allowed himself to be deflected from composition.
 His daughter later wrote that Elgar inherited from his father a reluctance to "settle down to work on hand but could cheerfully spend hours over some perfectly unnecessary and entirely unremunerative undertaking", a trait that became stronger after Alice's death.
 For much of the rest of his life, Elgar indulged himself in his several hobbies.
 Throughout his life he was a keen amateur chemist, sometimes using a laboratory in his back garden.
-He even patented the "Elgar Sulphuretted Hydrogen Apparatus" in 1908.
+He invented the "Elgar Sulphuretted Hydrogen Apparatus", and decided to seek a patent for it.
 He enjoyed football, supporting Wolverhampton Wanderers F.C., for whom he composed an anthem, "He Banged the Leather for Goal", and in his later years he frequently attended horseraces.
 His protégés, the conductor Malcolm Sargent and violinist Yehudi Menuhin, both recalled rehearsals with Elgar at which he swiftly satisfied himself that all was well and then went off to the races.
 In his younger days, Elgar had been an enthusiastic cyclist, buying Royal Sunbeam bicycles for himself and his wife in 1903 (he named his "Mr. Phoebus").
 As an elderly widower, he enjoyed being driven about the countryside by his chauffeur.
 In November and December 1923, he took a voyage to Brazil, journeying up the Amazon to Manaus, where he was impressed by its opera house, the Teatro Amazonas.
 Almost nothing is recorded about Elgar's activities or the events that he encountered during the trip, which gave the novelist James Hamilton-Paterson considerable latitude when writing Gerontius, a fictional account of the journey.